alibaba/java-dns-cache-manipulator/README.md

 // support IPv6
 DnsCacheManipulator.setDnsCache("world.com", "1234:5678:0:0:0:0:0:200e");

-// The above settings take effect globally, and then all the domain name resolution logic in Java will be the IP set above.
+// The above settings take effect globally,
+// and then all the domain name resolution logic in Java will be the IP set above.
-// Let's use a simple method to get the IP corresponding to the domain name to demonstrate:
+// Let's use a simple method to get the IP of the domain name to demonstrate:

 String ip = InetAddress.getByName("hello.com").getHostAddress();
 // ip = "192.168.1.1"